joseareia/laravel-permissions/README.md

 $ laravel-permissions -p /some/random/directory
 ```

-It is possible to activate the flag `-w` which will change the permissions as webserver as owner of the project.
+It is possible to activate the flag `-w` which will change the permissions as webserver as the owner of the project.
 Make sure you pass the `user` along side with the flag to specify the user of your remote machine.

 If any doubts, just run `$ laravel-permissions -h` for some brief help.